kaceejian/DL-Charity-Funding-Success/README.md

       ![ScreenShot1](Resources/Images/1.png)

   - What variable(s) are neither targets nor features, and should be removed from the input data?
     - "EIN" and "NAME" columns were removed, because they are not features.
-They are not useful information for what I'm trying to predict in this project.
+They are not useful information for what we're trying to predict in this project.
     - See screenshot of notebook below:
       ![ScreenShot2](Resources/Images/2.png)